PrefectHQ/prefect/docs/concepts/tasks.md

 !!! warning "Calling a task's function from another task"

-    Prefect does not allow execution of tasks within other tasks.
-If you would like to call your task's function directly, you can access it at `task.fn`.
-You may then call it without any Prefect orchestration or observation.
+    Prefect does not allow triggering task runs from other tasks.
+If you want to call your task's function directly, you can use `task.fn()`.

     ```python hl_lines="9"
     from prefect import flow, task